Today I am going to be analysing some advertisment: some that degrade girls and some that empower them.

 This is degrading as there is definitely more to girls than good-looks, and a makeup that stays on all the time definitely does not put across this message.
 This ad could also cause teenage girls to become anxious, and lead them into thinking that they need to wear makeup 24/7.

-the young female to create a "fantasy scene" for
+This advert is showing sexism, and is using the young female to create a "fantasy scene" for males |

 The female is shown in underwear while cooking to create a "fantasy" for men.
 This advertisement definitely also showing sexism as it is implying that the female should be in the kitchen cooking, and also says that she should be obsessing with her appearance to ensure she looks her best, to appeal to guys.

-is putting across this young girl
+This sickening advert is putting across this young girl as an object of desire |

 This ad has used the image of a young girl, clutching a teddy bear, with the slogan 'Love's Baby Soft.
 Because innocence is sexier than you think.'